Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week2/README.md

 We will start by "manually" creating our infrastructure like EC2 instance, and security groups that we need for this by using the AWS console web UI.

 After we have worked through the process on the AWS console we will then _codify_ our configuration as Infrastructure as code by using Terraform.

+At the end of this guild we will have written Terraform scripts to automatically provision the infrastructure necessary to run service on AWS.

 ## What if I want to know more!?